-Partnering with the Disability Services Office and the Office of Information Technology, Equal Opportunity and Equity helps serve employees who qualify for accommodations under the Americans with Disabilities Act.
+Partnering with the Disability Resource Office and the Office of Information Technology, Equal Opportunity and Equity helps serve employees who qualify for accommodations under the Americans with Disabilities Act.
 Reasonable accommodations are provided to qualified employees upon request.
-(Students are served by the Disability Services Office.)
+(Students are served by the Disability Resource Office.)

 Contact the Office for Institutional Equity and Diversity to:

 - confidentially learn more about your rights as a person with a disability under the Americans with Disabilities Act;

 - request a reasonable accommodation.

 Requesting an Accommodation